navybluesilver/navybluesilver/article/may.md

 #### Layer 1: bitcoin blockchain

-* A block was generated every 10 minutes (on average) since January 9, 2009
+* A block was generated every 10 minutes (on average)
 * All the blocks comply with the [monetary policy](https://en.bitcoin.it/w/images/en/4/42/Controlled_supply-supply_over_block_height.png)
 * No double spending, debit is equal to credit
 * No backdated/manual adjustments